Geokobby/Movie-database/movie-database/README.md

 For developing this project developer language such as React + Vite, HTML, Tailwind CSS and JavaScript was used to develop the web app.

+Vite was used for it's lite speed and loading.

 The Landing page comprices of the components like the Home.jsx and the searchbar.jsx to help view know which movie to go for.

 Components: